What is Pupil Premium?

 How is Pupil Premium money spent?

-The schools spend the Pupil Premium grant as they see fit and they need to decide what the aim of the grant is for their schools which will depend on context e.g. the school, the teachers (knowledge and experience), the learners (attainment and social background) and the educational outcomes that require improvement.
+The schools spend the Pupil Premium grant as they see fit and they need to decide what the aim of the grant is for their schools.
+This depends on context e.g. the school, the teachers (knowledge and experience), the learners (attainment and social background) and the educational outcomes that require improvement.
 The impact of Pupil Premium performance will be undertaken after each assessment point.
 This will be at the end of each term and with an final evaluation will being completed at the end of the academic year, (after the GCSE results have been published).

 Salford City Academy Pupil Premium

 At Salford City Academy, our Pupil Premium Statement clearly outlines our strategic priorities and how funding is allocated to improve the academic and life chances of eligible students.